-U.S. HOUSE OF REPRESENTATIVES
+U.S. SENATE

-April 25, 2007
+OCTOBER 4, 2007

-Good morning, Chairman Frank, Ranking Member Bachus and members of the committee, thank you for the opportunity to share Utah's view on H.R.
-698, The Industrial Bank Holding Company Act of 2007 and its adverse effects on the industry.
+Good morning, Chairman Dodd, Ranking Member Shelby and members of the committee, thank you for the opportunity to share Utah's view on the regulation and supervision of industrial banks or as they are sometimes called Industrial Loan Companies.

 I am Edward Leary, Commissioner of Financial Institutions for the State of Utah.
 I have been involved with banking for thirty-three years, first as a community banker, then fifteen years in bank examiner positions with the Utah Department and for the last fifteen years as its Commissioner.
-I am pleased to be here today to share my views on H. R. 698, The Industrial Bank Holding Company Act of 2007, and its adverse effects on the industry.
+I am pleased to be here today to share my views on the supervision and regulation of industrial banks.